-Regional Conservation Strategy and Biodiversity Guide to the Portland-Vancouver Metropolitan Area: One of the Alliance’s first collaborative projects was production of the region’s first ever Regional Conservation Strategy.
-More than 100 volunteers spent almost two years producing the Strategy and companion Biodiversity Guide to guide future natural area acquisition and restoration strategies.
-These documents, combined with high resolution mapping and GIS modeling provide a common understanding of the region’s biodiversity, challenges facing local wildlife and ecosystems, and offer a vision and framework for moving forward to protect and restore the region’s natural systems.
+Regional Conservation Strategy and Biodiversity Guide to the Portland-Vancouver Metropolitan Area: In 2010-12, partners from The Intertwine Alliance collaborated to produce the region’s first-ever Regional Conservation Strategy (RCS).
+More than 100 volunteers worked together on the Strategy and companion Biodiversity Guide and maps, which continue to guide natural area acquisition and restoration strategies.
+Together, the RCS, Biodiversity Guide and maps provide a common understanding of the region’s biodiversity and sets an agenda for its conservation.
+The RCS identifies conservation challenges, and provides a vision and framework for our ongoing work to protect and restore the region’s resplendent natural systems.

-Coalition for a Livable Future: UGI staff was involved in the creation of the Coalition For A Livable Future (CLF) in 1994 to protect, restore, and maintain healthy, equitable, and sustainable communities, both human and natural, for the benefit of present and future residents of the greater metropolitan region.
-The Coalition’s goal was to influence public land use, transportation, housing, economic, and environmental policies through advocacy, research, and public education.
-While the Coalition no longer exists its impact on regional planning and promoting the integration of social and environmental justice, affordable housing, and conservation agendas continues to shape the conservation agenda today.
-It was the Coalition that brought the need for both affordable housing and urban greenspaces to the fore, making the case it is not an either/or proposition.
+Coalition for a Livable Future: UGI helped create the Coalition For A Livable Future (CLF) in 1994 to create and maintain healthy, equitable, and sustainable communities, both human and natural, for the benefit of present and future residents of the region.
+The Coalition’s sought to influence land use, transportation, housing, economic, and environmental policies through advocacy, research, and public education.
+While the Coalition is no more, its impact continues to influence regional planning and the integration of social and environmental justice, affordable housing, and conservation.
+Through CLF the urban conservation community built continuing relationships with advocates for affordable housing, sustainable transportation, new urbanism, and social justice.